Kaitlyn Parks: Michigan State Spartans

 Parks transferred to Michigan State University for the 2023 season.
 As a senior, she started all 22 matches, recording nine shutouts, 14 wins, a 0.99 goals-against average, and a .734 save percentage, helping lead the Spartans to the third round of the NCAA tournament.

 In 2024, as a graduate student, she appeared in 20 matches and recorded 12 wins and eight shutouts.
 She posted a 0.95 goals-against average and a .824 save percentage.
-Parks also became the first goalkeeper in Michigan State history to score a goal, converting a penalty kick in a match against the Ohio State Buckeyes.
+Parks also became the first goalkeeper in Michigan State history to score a goal, converting a penalty kick in a match against Ohio State.
 She was named Big Ten Goalkeeper of the Week twice during the season and received multiple academic honors.

 Club career

 Sporting JAX

-On July 1, 2025, Parks signed with Sporting JAX ahead of the club’s inaugural season in the USL Super League.
-She started the club's inaugural match against DC Power FC.

-Parks completed Sporting JAX's first ever clean sheet on October 14, 2025, in a rematch against DC Power FC.
-Sporting JAX won 1 to 0.
-On November 6, she won the USL Super League Save of the Month for a high-rising save made during the match.
+On July 1, 2025, Parks signed her first professional contract with USL Super League club Sporting JAX.
+She made her professional debut in the club's inaugural match against DC Power FC.
+On October 14, she completed Sporting JAX's first ever clean sheet in a rematch against DC Power FC, winning 1–0.
+She won Save of the Month for a high-rising save made during the match.

+On December 3, 2025, Parks was named to the USL Super League Team of the Month for November 2025.
+During that period, she completed two consecutive clean sheets and helped lead Sporting JAX to their first-ever home win.

+In March 2026, Parks was named USL Super League Player of the Month for her contributions made during the month of February.
+She allowed only one goal and the team won three of four matches.

+In April 2026, she was again named to the Team of the Month, but as a bench player.